meshafi/life-skills-repository/learning-process.md

 What are active and diffused modes of thinking?

 ### Answer 3
-Active mode- When we place close attention to anything or try to feed information to our brain that is Active mode.
+**Active mode**- When we place close attention to anything or try to feed information to our brain that is Active mode.

-Diffused mode- When we relax our self and do the stuff that don't need attention like walking, sleeping and eating.
+**Diffused mode**- When we relax our self and do the stuff that don't need attention like walking, sleeping and eating.